fearnworks/GraphCap/doc/getting_started/installation.rst

 Installation Instructions
 ===========================

-This document provides a step-by-step guide to setting up the GraphCap project for development and usage.
+This document provides a step-by-step guide to setting up the graphcap project for development and usage.

 Prerequisites
 =============